 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

-I remember how excited she was for the ease of the recipe and perfect outcome each and every time.
+I remember how excited she was for the ease of the recipe and the perfect outcome each and every time.
 She had no written recipe, but it was fairly easy to replicate.

 Hand holding silver dish filled with stacks of peppermint bark with chocolate and white chocolate layers and topped with peppermint pieces

 • Bittersweet chocolate helps cut the sweetness of the white chocolate.
-The slightly darker chocolate, as opposed to a milk chocolate, imparts an intense flavor that holds up to the peppermint.
+The slightly darker chocolate, as opposed to milk chocolate, imparts an intense flavor that holds up to the peppermint.

 • White chocolate is made up of cocoa butter and none of the cocoa solids.
 It has a light flavor and is pretty sweet.
 The important thing to remember with this recipe is to use white chocolate rather than white almond bark.
 Almond bark is made with vegetable fats and no cocoa butter.
 But with peppermint bark, the flavor of cocoa butter is important, making real white chocolate very important.